By Larry Woods

 LeFevre gnawed hard wiring that kept my brain from seeing the obvious.
 REASON Magazine continued the process, and led to other resources.

 Step eight was the Unitarian-Universalist church (UU).
 I learned of it when a report leaked about US government Viet Nam War deception.
-UU’s Beacon Press published these “Pentagon Papers” when other caved to federal government intimidation.
+UU’s Beacon Press published these “Pentagon Papers” when others caved to federal government intimidation.
 I applauded.

 My wife had attended a UU church as a child.
 Instead of dogma, UU’s looked for elements of religious and humanist works relevant to themselves.
 A new job and new location made Atlanta’s UU church my next tribe.
 Ralph Waldo Emerson and Henry David Thoreau were often cited.
 Those influences eroded the appeal of religious authority for me.

 During college, I quit reading Thoreau’s WALDEN POND on the page where he got his economics wrong.
-This second look caused me to respect Thoreau‘s protest of governments funding for the Mexican War and slavery.
+This second look caused me to respect Thoreau‘s protest of governments’ funding for the Mexican War and slavery.
 He politely declined paying war taxes, and did not resist imprisonment for the act.
 When friends bailed him out, he was grumpy.
 He hoped others would follow his example, overflow the jails, and bankrupt the war.
 If others did not, his conscience was clean.
-Now, I see it is possible voluntaryists of that era might have influenced him.
+Now, I see it is possible that voluntaryists of that era might have influenced him.